starlightroad/university-finder/README.md

 Search for a university within the US.

-Show nearby universites using using the search functionality or the client's location.
+Show nearby universities using using the search functionality or the client's location.

 See user reviews of a given university.